 All of the above Federal regulations contain wording similar to "...and the entity (airport, air carrier, IAC) will abide by the conditions of their approved security program."
 Security programs are an essential element of the regulatory structure that establishes requirements for air cargo security and all other regulated aviation entities.
 Airports are required to have approved Airport Security Programs.
 Airlines are required to have approved aircraft operator security programs.
 Indirect Air Carriers are required to have security programs, as are foreign air carriers.
 It is within these approved security programs that the specific security measures and requirements are spelled out.
 These security programs are Sensitive Security Information by definition.
-The reason for this is that if an adversary knows the details of a security programs is required by the publicly published regulation, the entire contents of the security programs are made into regulatory requirements by reference, once approved by TSA.
+The reason for this is that if an adversary knows the details of a security measures it becomes substantially easier to circumvent or subvert that measure.
+Since adherence to security programs is required by the publicly published regulation, the entire contents of the security programs are made into regulatory requirements by reference, once approved by TSA.